ComComServicesLtd/flexscada-docker/README.md

 ## Reinstalling / Updating

-Manually update each of your plugins in the plugins directory.
-If they were sourced from github (All of the included plugins) just do a git pull inside each plugin directoy then just run the script below again to update all of the docker containers.
+Delete all of the included plugins (flexscada-grafana-app, pie chart etc) then just run the script below again to update all of the docker containers.
 Your data and configurations should not be lost since they are stored in seperate volumes outside the docker containers.